brainglobe/brainglobe.github.io/docs/source/community/roadmaps/november-2023.md

 # November 2023

-This roadmap reflects our current priorities which are to refactor and organise the BrainGlobe codebase to make it easier to maintain and further develop in the long-term.
-Many of these changes won't add any new features, or make the existing tools easier to use.
-However, we hope this will ensure that BrainGlobe is around for years to come, and that we have a solid platform to develop new tools in the future.
+This roadmap reflects our current priorities which are to refactor and organise the BrainGlobe codebase.
+Many of these changes won't add any new features - they are largely aimed at making existing features more accessible (e.g. through a graphical user interface), ensure all tools are easier-to-install and at making BrainGlobe easier to maintain and further develop in the long-term.
+We hope this will ensure that BrainGlobe is around for years to come, and that we have a solid platform to develop new tools and support a growing community in the future.

 ## Current status
 * BrainGlobe Atlas API provides a consistent interface to multiple anatomical atlases